 Another perk is that France is a great hub for European travel and beyond.
 So many new places are just a short plane or train ride away, and to say I’ve taken advantage of that is an understatement.
 I’ve traveled all around France, to Belgium, England, Italy, Croatia and Morocco, to name a few.
 Why, you ask?
 Why not?
 I love to travel and I feel like it’s my duty to see the world and take advantage of everything France (and beyond) has to offer.

-I’d also like to point out that it was my choice to move here.
-I did not come here for my job or to make Tom happy (though that was a result).
+I’d also like to point out that it was my choice to move here and begin living in France as an American.
+I did not move to France for my job or to retire.
 I didn’t move to France for anyone except myself, on my terms, and I think that also plays in to my overall feeling of satisfaction here.
 This is something I wanted and I made it happen for myself.
 Some people say I’m so lucky.
 Luck has nothing to do with it.
 I chose to come here.
 Was it easy to leave the States behind?
-No way!
+Not at all.

 Living in France pros and cons: It’s not all rainbows and butterflies